UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 The *Staging Area* is a dedicated place for *cross-chain NFT ids* and metadata hashes to be sent to another chain or for those received from the *originating chain*.

-Although the *Staging Area* seems to be optional on the *originating chain*, it should have the *Staging Area* to separate concerns: when an NFT is cross-transferred to another chain, the "real" NFT on the *originating chain* should be moved to the *Staging Area*'s account, thus the NFT is "taken" from the business logic of the *originating chain* and the *Staging Area* guarantees that NFT won't change while the NFT is backing a derivative on another chain (i.e., while it is not cross-transferred back to the *originating chain*).
+Although the *Staging Area* seems to be optional on the *originating chain*, it should have the *Staging Area* to separate concerns: when an NFT is cross-transferred to another chain, the "real" NFT on the *originating chain* should be moved to the *Staging Area* account; thus the NFT is "taken" from the business logic of the *originating chain*, and the *Staging Area* guarantees that NFT won't change while the NFT is backing a derivative on another chain (i.e., while it is not cross-transferred back to the *originating chain*).

 Also, the chain that is the *originating chain* for one set of NFTs could be non-originating for others, so it **must** have the Staging Area.